Nationals Arm Race

 • Lonnie Goldberg, who was on the same HS team as Schourek at one point; played at George Mason, drafted in the later rounds and played 5 seasons of minor league ball.

 • Bill Pulsipher, who was a dominant player in the area and was drafted in the 2nd Round by the Mets in 1991 out of Fairfax HS.
 He made the Mets rotation by age 21 and looked decent before getting injured and spending the rest of his MLB career struggling in the bullpen.
 His b-r.com page shows his drive; he was still playing professaional Indy ball as late as 2011.
-His 1991 Fairfax HS team also had one Brian Buchanan, who was a 1st round draft pick after attending UVA and played 5 years in the majors.
-Imagine; one high school team with a 1st and a 2nd round draft pick in this area.
-Amazingly Fairfax HS didn’t win anything more than its District during this time.
+(Pulsipher Connection profile from 2000).

 • Robin Jennings: a 1990 graduate of Annandale who did a year of community college and the got drafted under the old Draft-and-Follow rules by the Cubs.
 He played in parts of four major league seasons spread across 12 minor league seasons, including his last minor league season with the Washington organization in 2007 at the age of 35, fully 4 years after last appearing in a uniform.
+I can’t specifically recall playing against Jennings like I can recall playing against these other guys though.
+Maybe in fall ball.

 Goldberg and Schourek, along with Marshall’s #2 pitcher Steve Makranczy led Marshall to back-to-back state championship games in the late 80s.
 Steve played on a number of fall teams with me and still plays in the local DCMSBL league.
 Schourek still suits up for teams in the Industrial League, and according to a couple of random friends, plays in an ultra-competitive basketball league along side other former Division 1 players in the area.

 Speaking of my own HS of the time; I was always amazed we didn’t fare better.
 Thinking back to 1988, my HS started an entire team of guys who either went pro or played division 1 somewhere.
 The 3 leading pitchers played at Radford, BYU and GMU respectively, our starting catcher went to BYU.
 Our 1B played at William & Mary.
 Our middle infield combo both played at UVA.
 Our 3rd baseman was a full ride player at NC State.
-In the OF, one guy played at GMU and went pro, another guy played at Montomery College.
+In the OF, one guy played at GMU and went pro, another guy played at Montgomery College.
 That’s a LOT of talent on one HS team for this area, and they never advanced in the Regional tournament.

 The best local player of my draft year (1989) was a fellow by the name of Doug Newstrom, born in Quantico and who went to HS at W.T.
 Woodson in Fairfax.
 He went to Arizona State and was a 7th round pick after his Junior year but never made the big leagues.
 Newstrom was the cornerstone of a Woodson team that went undefeated in 1989 and won the state championship (they also won in 1990).
 My personal experience playing against Newstrom; the fall-league baseball teams of that time period were essentially city-specific all-star teams of the guys who didn’t play football, and the competition was great.
 The Woodson varsity team to-be in the spring of 1989 got all their guys together to get a “test run” of their team and they romped to the fall league 16-18yr old championship game.
 Our Vienna-based team was a rag-tag collection of guys who attended Madison, Marshall, Oakton, Paul VI and O’Connell but who had Vienna zip codes, but we were good and we also reached the championship game.
 It was on a cold November day at Falls Church High School.
 We faced off against Woodson’s ace (Mark Bauch, the same guy who would go 13-0 the following spring en route to the Virginia State championship) and promptly knocked him out in the first inning without retiring a batter, racing to a 6-0 lead.
 Our pitcher (Jeff Ford, who attended Oakton and played college ball at a small school somewhere) tried to keep the Woodson team at bay throughout the 7 inning game, but they fought back.
 In the bottom of the 7th trailing 6-5 and with two outs, the Woodson team put a couple guys on and Newstrom came to bat.
 Newstrom connected on a towering drive to right field; I thought he had just hit a walk-off homer.
 Our right fielder (Steve Paasch, another Oakton graduate) reached over the RF fence, jumped and caught the ball for the 3rd out and the championship.
 It was one of the two or three best games I was ever a part of.